 The Hampton Roads Philharmonic (HRP) showcases the community’s rich musical talent in four exciting programs throughout the season: October, December, March, and May.
 A diverse orchestra, the HRP includes active and retired military, music teachers, students, senior citizens, and youth.
-Welcoming familiar and new composers alike, the orchestra actively commissions new works each season.
+The orchestra welcomes familiar, and new composers alike and actively commission new works each season.

 Our mission is to strive for artistic excellence, increase community awareness and participation in the performing arts, program a diverse selection of repertoire, and create a variety of educational opportunities and experiences.

-The HRP is led by Music Director Steven Brindle, a young conductor and graduate of Christopher Newport University, who has been recognized by the press as exciting local talent.
+The HRP is led by Music Director Steven Brindle, a young conductor and graduate of Christopher Newport University, who the press has recognized as exciting local talent.
 Articles on the HRP under the baton of Brindle have been featured in the Daily Press, Gloucester, and Virginia Gazette newspapers as well as Diversions, Coastal Virginia, and CNU Alumni magazines.

 Since then, the HRP has presented over twenty-five performances at the American Theatre in Phoebus and the Ft.
 Monroe Theater.
-In recent years, a highlight has been the HRP’s Young Artist Competition, with the winner performing in the March concert.
+A highlight has been the HRP’s Young Artist Competition in recent years, with the winner performing in the March concert.

-The HRP regularly provides chamber ensembles to local events and organizations and continues to garner enthusiastic public acclaim.
-Welcoming familiar and new composers alike, the orchestra strives to commission new works each season.
+The Hampton Roads Philharmonic regularly provides chamber ensembles to local events and organizations and continues to garner enthusiastic public acclaim.
+The orchestra welcomes familiar and new composers alike and strives to commission new works each season.
 At least eight new compositions have been premiered over six seasons.